id101010/ansible-archlinux/INSTALL_LEGACY.md

 /dev/sda2       2099200 1000215215 998116016  476G 83 Linux
 ```

-First create a filesystem for the /boot partition.
-Syslinux needs the 64 Option
+Now create a filesystem on the /boot partition.
+Syslinux needs the 64bit Option
 to be disabled.
 Make sure to do this using the right option otherwise your
 bootloader won't load.
 ```bash
 mkfs.ext4 -L boot -O '^64bit' /dev/sda1
 ```

-Create crypted LVM with /root and swap.
-Make sure to set a safe passphrase.
+Create an encrypted LVM containing /root and swap.
+Make sure to use a safe passphrase.
 ```bash
 $ cryptsetup luksFormat --type luks2 -c aes-xts-plain64 -s 512 /dev/sda2
 $ cryptsetup open /dev/sda2 cryptlvm